We Need a New Approach to Testing Microservices

 Starting on the Dev Environment

 Even though Team A knows their microservice’s code like the back of their collective hand, they can’t run the service’s code in isolation to much benefit.
-It might help to do it as they’re writing the code, but its dependence on services from Team B are significant enough that it won’t tell you much.
+It might help to do it as they’re writing the code, but its dependence on services from Team B is significant enough that it won’t tell you much.
 So teams A, B and C all use a shared environment called Dev to deploy and test their code.
 All this is very easy, very convenient, and code written Monday afternoon can be run on the shared cluster that same day.
 The great benefit of this Dev cluster is it’s up to date: the most recent version of all three team’s services is on there.

 On this day, though, something’s not working right, and Team A’s service is failing each time it interacts with Team B’s service.
 No bother, Team A can reach out on Slack and figure it out.